 Find out more about postgraduate fees and funding.

-The fees listed here are for courses beginning in the academic year 2017–18.
+The fees listed here are for the 2019–20 academic year.

 See our finance pages for advice about funding, scholarships and other financial support provided by the university as well as further information about fees and advice on international and island fee paying status.

 The University of Brighton is at the heart of our city's reputation as a welcoming, forward-thinking place which leads the way when it comes to the arts, music, sustainability and creative technology.
 Brighton is home to a thriving creative community and a digital sector worth £1bn a year to the local economy, as much as tourism.